Grand Teton Weather - Climbing Decision Support Page

 As the graphic above clearly illustrates, the time of day can influence the temperature difference between two different elevations.
 And temperature swings at the Lower Saddle are fairly minor compared to those at the valley floor during the summer.

-Snow or hail can form 1000' ft above the mountain, then fall and accumulate on the ground even though temps on the mountain are above freezing.
+Snow or hail can form 1000' ft above the mountain and accumulate on the ground even though temps on the mountain are above freezing.
 Lastly, just as adding salt to water can lower its freezing point, the opposite can happen by adding a tiny amount of insoluble particulates to water.
 That can actually help water freeze at a higher temperature.

 http://wyomingwhiskey.blogspot.com/p/owen-spalding-route-august-9th-2015.html